geogkary/breeze/README.md

 #### Loading libraries:

 If you're not using Composer, you can optionally load more libraries in the `engine/libraries/` directory.
-By default, Breeze autoloads PHP classes located in the directory.
+By default, Breeze autoloads PHP classes located in that directory.

 Use subdirectories if you don't want that behavior (ex. `libraries/db/Medoo.php`).